equinor/sepes-web/README.md

 ## Run Cypress locally

-There is a script named runcypress.ps1.
-When you run this script, you will get two options.
-One for running cypress in console, and one in window mode.
+There is a script named runcypress.ps1 in the repo.
+When you run this script you will get two options: One for running cypress in console, and one in window mode.
 These tests will run as a mock user and is a true E2E test.

 Old way: